rage/java-programming/data/part-9/2-interfaces.md

         this.scanner = scanner;
     }

-    // the method that handles the customers visit to the store. public void shop(String customer) {
+    // the method that handles the customer's visit to the store. public void shop(String customer) {
         ShoppingCart cart = new ShoppingCart();
         System.out.println("Welcome to the store " + customer);